yzm9393/swineBRET-ICD/README.md

 # SwineBERT-ICD: A Weak Supervision Model for Swine Health Classification

-This repository contains the complete code and methodology for the DATA*6700 Major Research Project: **SwineBERT-ICD** at University of Guelph by Zimo Yang.
+This repository documents the complete methodology and source code for the SwineBERT-ICD project, submitted as the final Major Research Project for the DATA*6700 course at the University of Guelph by Zimo Yang (Summer 2025).
 The project develops and validates a deep learning pipeline for the multi-label classification of unstructured swine clinical records into standardized ICD-11-aligned syndromes.

 ## Project Overview